Beastmaster 2: Through the Portal of Time: Production

 Jim Wynorski was originally meant to direct and wrote a screenplay with R. J. Robertson for producer Sylvio Tabet.
 Wynorski later said:

 We wrote him a helluva good screenplay.
 Then at the last moment, he pulls the rug out from under me and says he's directing it himself.
 And then tops it off by threatening to take our writing credits off the picture.
 I took the bastard straight to court.
 He hired big time attorneys to stall paying out the final script installments.
 I hated his guts.
 But I got the last laugh when Republic Pictures picked up the show.
 They wanted a picture totally clean of legal entanglements.
 So they came to me to make a deal and I held them up but good.
 Cleaned up.
 I still remember Tabet's pained face when I told him what it would take to get me to sign off.
 Even my own lawyer whined!

 Shooting locations include Glen Canyon and Antelope Canyon.
 Parts of the film were also shot in Los Angeles and Canoga Park, California as well as the Grand Canyon in Arizona.
 Director and co-writer Sylvio Tabet was a producer on the original film.
-Andre Norton's novel The Beast Master was credited as an inspiration.
+Opening screen credits read "Adapted from the Book The Beast Master by Andre Norton."
 After reading the first film's screenplay, Norton had her credit removed, but her agent talked her into allowing it for the sequel.